Skip to content

 Don’t be put off by the fact that this book is a ‘Russian classic’, Turgenev’s Fathers and Sons is truly worth a read.

-booksclassicFathers and SonsnovelRussian literatureTurgenev 1 Comment on Fathers and Sons by Ivan Turgenev
+booksclassicFathers and SonsnovelRussian literatureTurgenev 1 Comment on Fathers and Sons by Ivan Turgenev: brilliant and short

 Blog Books